tgrosch91/grocerymap/README.md

 # kitten-scraper
 My first from-scratch CLI scraper!
-Scraping petfinder for kittens based on key-words in their descriptions!
+Scraping the shelter pet project for kittens based on key-words in their descriptions!

 Let's see if this works!